Introduction

-1. Company Name
+1. The Proposed Company Name

-The first requirement for company registration is a unique name.
+The first requirement for company registration is a unique business name.
 The company name must not resemble any other registered business name or trademark in Kenya.
-Conduct a name search through the Registrar of Companies to confirm availability.

 Definition: Company Name

-3. The Memorandum and Articles of Association
+2. The Memorandum of Association

-Definition: Articles of Association
+3. The Articles of Association

-4. Appointment of Directors and Company Secretary
+4. The Officials: Directors and Company Secretary

 Definition: Director

 A director is responsible for the day-to-day management of the company, ensuring compliance with legal and corporate governance rules.
+Every company in Kenya must appoint at least one director.
+A director doesn’t need to own shares in the company to become a director in the company.
+However, this is almost always the case at incorporation.

 Definition: Company Secretary